W I S D E N ' S S E C R E T

 O V E R V I E W

-This manuscript upon examination provides a midpoint between the Rowing Almanacks of 1863 and 1864 and the first edition of Wisden's Almanack of 1864 that is difficult to dispute.
+This manuscript upon initial examination provides a midpoint between the Rowing Almanacks of 1863 and 1864 and the first edition of Wisden's Almanack of 1864 that is difficult to dispute.

 Proof of copying by Wisden however, (ie. beyond reasonable doubt) is shown by the last three race timings.